 Diane Shaw is an architectural historian in the School of Architecture at Carnegie Mellon University.
-In addition to teaching CMU's survey of world architecture, her research and teaching interests include vernacular architecture and regional traditions of North America, urban design history in the U.S., and the interpretation and preservation of cultural landscapes.
-Expanding the traditional disciplinary definition of an “Americanist,” she also teaches a course on Mesoamerican, Spanish Colonial, and Modern Latin American architecture.
-Professor Shaw has won several teaching honors including the Henry Hornbostel Teaching Award from the CMU’s College of Fine Arts.
+In addition to teaching the introductory survey of world architecture, her research and teaching interests include vernacular architecture and regional traditions of North America, the interpretation and preservation of cultural landscapes, American house and housing, and urban design history.
+Expanding the traditional disciplinary definition of an “Americanist,” she also teaches a course on Mesoamerican, Spanish Colonial, and Modern Architecture in Mexico and Guatemala.
+Dr. Shaw has won several teaching honors including the Henry Hornbostel Teaching Award from the CMU College of Fine Arts.

 Diane Shaw received her Ph.D. in Architectural History from the University of California at Berkeley, a M.A. in American Studies from the George Washington University, and a B.A. in History from Smith College.